appohfaiths/100DaysChallenge/README.md

 [Join](https://join.slack.com/t/100dayschallenge2022/shared_invite/zt-10zjhpfyr-T1H_3s37GUKkoVkOWYrKLw) the Slack community for this Challenge to meet like-minded people and collaborate on projects.

-Don't forget to follow me on [Twitter](https://twitter.com/ivybarley) for more tech, career and lifestyle content.
+Don't forget to follow me on [Twitter](https://twitter.com/ivybarley) for more tech and career content.
 Also feel free to tag me in your daily projects and lessons during this Challenge.

 ## Week 1